Ali-Aljufairi/free-genai-bootcamp-2025/sentence-constructor/home.md

 the way llm answer is a textbook way of speaking japanese
 4. Pesona is some that effect model output by a lot
 5. Scenario help model be more natural sounding Japanese
+6. For local model we cant go with very small model we need mid size model put small model needs a lot more Perciese and promt heavy but if it one time thing to figure out and then we have Json paraser libary that that you should showed in GEN Ai esstianl good solution but the company need to invest at one time hardware cost but in general from my persective its good enough